blue-health/backend-go-exercise/README.md

 * Change a user's name
 * Delete a user

-You can but do not have to include tests.
+You should include some unit tests.
 Please use this repository as a starting point for your implementation and employ appropriate best practices.

 As the functional requirements set above should be trivial to implement, we focus our evaluation on the quality of your code and architecture.
-Generally, your goal should be to get the service as close as possible to a production-ready state.
-This could, for example, include adding proper logging capabilities, metrics or health checks.
+Generally, your goal is to get the service as close as possible to a production-ready state.
+This could, for example, include adding:
+* Proper logging capabilities
+* Metrics export to Prometheus
+* Health checks for Kubernetes

 ## Setup